panoply/syncify/readme.md

 ### Webpack

 If you are processing JavaScript asset files using the [Webpack](#) bundler you can spawn build and watch processes by providing the webpack commands to each mode accordingly.
 You will need to be using the [Webpack CLI](#) module to ensure a successful spawn is triggered.
+In this example, it is assumed that a `webpack.config.js` file is located within a `config` directory and you have informed upon this via the `dirs` option in your Syncify configuration.

 > Notice how we also provide the `--color` flag in the spawn.
-If you omit this flag then the webpack logs will be printed to the CLI without colors.
+If you omit this flag then the webpack logs will be printed to the CLI without colors, when using webpack you should provide this flag.

 <!-- prettier-ignore -->
 ```json